fiduswriter/fiduswriter/README.md

   sudo apt-get install libjpeg-dev python-dev python-virtualenv gettext

-3. Start the command line (terminal).

-4. Cd to where you have your sources.
+3. Cd to where you have your sources using your terminal/command line.

-5. You can use the virtualenv command to create virtual environments.
+4. You can use the virtualenv command to create virtual environments.
 The following command will create an environment called "fiduswriter-venv":

   virtualenv  --no-site-packages fiduswriter-venv

-6. Activate the virtualenv by typing:
+5. Activate the virtualenv by typing:

   source fiduswriter-venv/bin/activate

-7. Install the requirements for running  fiduswriter by typing:
+6. Install the requirements for running  fiduswriter by typing:

   pip install -U setuptools

   pip install -r requirements.txt

+7. The default is to use sqlite as the database backend.
+If you want to use mysql instead, you need a few more things:

+  a.
+Install the libmysql development package.
+On Debian/Ubuntu, run:

+    sudo apt-get install libmysqlclient-development

+  b.
+Install the requirements specific to MySQL:

+    pip install -r requirements-mysql.txt

+  c.
+Create a database and user with access to it, making sure that the characterset of the database is set to UTF8.
+Check here http://www.debuntu.org/how-to-create-a-mysql-database-and-set-privileges-to-a-user/ for how to create a database and set up user priviliges.
+Make sure that when you create the database, you specify the characterset:

+    > CREATE DATABASE <dbname> CHARACTER SET utf8;

 8. If you want to go beyond a local test installation, copy configuration.py-default to configuration.py, and edit configuration.py with a text editor, adjusting it to fit your needs.
    If you you set DEBUG = False in configuration.py, you likely need to run: